VinhNguyen313/FRC-BasicDrivetrain/README.md

 ## FRC-BasicDrivetrain

-Basic TankDrive code using TalonSRXs and XboxController's joysticks.
+Basic TankDrive and ArcadeDrive code using TalonSRXs and XboxController.